 It is rather ironic that the intended goal of the SCS is to create a trustworthy and harmonious society.
 It is ironic because the government actively publicly shames those on blacklists.
 Certain personal information of the blacklisted people is deliberately made accessible to society and is displayed online as well as at various public venues such as movie theatres and buses.

 Example of public shaming in Quanzhou, Fujian.

 The government can easily use this as a tactic to turn public opinions against people that the government does not like.
-This is especially given that anything from racking up simple offences, to simple dissent, can eventually leave a person blacklisted.
+This is especially given that anything from racking up simple offenses to simple dissent, can eventually leave a person blacklisted.
 The government can then pick and choose anyone who they want to be shamed.
 A society that can be twisted by the government to hate anyone showing dissent is a perfect way to lessen trust between society members.

-This is augmented by the fact that the government actively encourages people to “tattle” on their fellow neighbours if they see them doing something supposedly against the SCS.
+This is augmented by the fact that the government actively encourages people to “tattle” on their fellow neighbors if they see them doing something supposedly against the SCS.
 It is hard to see how a system like this can in any way, increase trust within a community.

 People are devising apps to track people on blacklists – possible because of public shaming.